-We talked to Laila Sonntag, Founder of artViper Marketing Agency about websites, marketing & Social media marketing and here is what she said about it.
+Laila Sonntag, Founder of artViper Marketing Agency tells us about websites & Social media marketing.

 First of all, how are you and your family doing in these COVID-19 times?